 When the material is not on the project site, the documentation escalates.
 Off-site stored materials live in a vendor's warehouse, a bonded storage facility, or any location that is not the project itself.
 The GC almost always requires more before certifying the column: a bill of sale transferring title to the contractor (or directly to the owner, depending on contract), an insurance certificate covering the stored materials at the off-site location for the full stored value with the owner named as additional insured, and a contractor's affidavit certifying the off-site stored materials.
 The affidavit is often modelled on AIA G706 (Contractor's Affidavit of Payment of Debts and Claims) — G706 itself is the affidavit a contractor issues at substantial completion to certify that vendors and subcontractors have been paid, but the form has been borrowed in practice as the template GCs accept for stored-materials certification on interim pay apps.
 Whether the contract names G706 specifically or just calls for "a notarised affidavit" determines whether you use the G706 form or your own.

 The timing reality on Column F is what catches controllers out.
-The documentation arrives in pieces.
-The vendor invoice lands first, often days before the material ships.
-The delivery ticket arrives with the shipment.
-The insurance certificate has to be requested from the vendor's broker and can take a week to issue.
-The bill of sale needs the vendor's authorised representative to sign.
-By the pay-app submittal date, the controller has either assembled the full stack and submitted Column F dollars with the supporting documents, or the project accountant strikes Column F for that line and the cash slides to next month.
-The controller who tracks documentation status against vendor invoices through the period — rather than scrambling on submittal day — is the controller who consistently bills stored materials in the period the materials arrive.
+The vendor invoice may arrive before the material ships; the delivery ticket arrives with the shipment; the insurance certificate and bill of sale often require separate follow-up.
+By the pay-app submittal date, the controller has either assembled the stack or the project accountant strikes Column F for that line and the cash slides to next month.
+Track documentation status against vendor invoices through the period, not on submittal day.

 The upstream extraction is what makes the assembly tractable.
 The vendor invoice line items — material descriptions, quantities, dollar amounts — are the spine of the Column F stored-materials inventory the GC will review.
 When supplier invoices are extracted with line-item granularity and cost-coded to the right SOV line, building the Column F backup schedule is assembly: pull the line items, attach the delivery ticket and photograph, group by SOV line, total.
 When supplier invoices are only captured at header level and the line-item detail lives only in the PDF, building the Column F backup is reconstruction: open every PDF, read every line item, type the relevant ones into a schedule by SOV line.
 The hours scale poorly with vendor count.